thomlake/streamingplot/README.md

 -----
 streamplot is just a proof of concept.
 It works for my own purposes but YMMV.
 It would be easy to inherit from the `StreamPlotter` class and add needed functionality.

-streamplot is free software licensed under the `GNU General Public License <http://www.gnu.org/licenses/gpl.html>`_.
+streamplot is free software licensed under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).

 | author | email |
 |:--:| :--: |